Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## ModalWX: The Modal GUI design toolkit
 ModalWX.cpp is a source code toolkit for designing Modal GUIs.
 It contains source code for the classes, structs and functions
-that comprise the core toolkit.
+that comprise the core toolkit -- About 3000 LOC.
 In addition, it contains code for an IDE for producing a Modal GUI app.
+This is about 6000 LOC.
 The simplest way to produce a Modal app is using this IDE.
 Since it has been designed specifically for producing Modal apps.
-The IDE is a Modal app itself.
+The IDE is a Modal app itself and uses the toolkit.
-It does not use the mouse, all control are driven by the keyboard.
+It does not use the mouse, all input controls are through the keyboard.

 ModalWX serves 3 purposes for this source-code toolkit.
 1. It enables the dev to navigate and understand this source code toolkit.